CagedEther/Nustory/Case_Study_Miami_BFI.md

 # Insights and recommendations

-Based on the performance of the ‘legacy’ messaging in the Facebook ad campaign, the University of Miami students made recommendations to the Black Farmers Index around how this could be applied to other marketing channels, such as the website, email marketing, and even events.
+Based on the performance of the ‘legacy’ messaging in the Facebook ad campaign, the University of Miami Herbert Business School students made recommendations to the Black Farmers Index around how this could be applied to other marketing channels, such as the website, email marketing, and even events.

 This form of brand identity and messaging work is typically costly, and normally reserved for large organizations with substantial marketing budgets.
 AI offers the opportunity for disruption in this field: opening up brand marketing to much smaller organizations and non-profits like the Black Farmers Index.